 icacls %windir%\system32\config. /inheritance:e

 However, it would be better to adjust the access permissions in managed environments by means of group policy.
-The corresponding registry entries can be found under Computer configuration ->Policies ->Windows settings ->Security settings ->File system.
+If you want to find corresponding registry entries you must look under Computer configuration ->Policies ->Windows settings ->Security settings ->File system.

 In addition, after executing the above commands, all VSS shadow copies of the system drive must be deleted – otherwise the information could still be read.
 However, there is a risk that the changed access rights could trigger follow-up problems.

-The vulnerability that has now been discovered naturally raises serious questions.
-Why was such a capital problem, which has existed since 2018, that is, almost three years, not uncovered by Microsoft during internal tests.
+The vulnerability naturally raises serious questions.
+Why was such a capital problem, which has existed since 2018, not uncovered by Microsoft during internal tests.
 The ACLs for the hives were set correctly prior to Windows 10 version 1809.
 There are indications that the security of Windows 10 suffers permanently due to the switch to Windows-as-a-Service (WaaS) and the compulsion to release feature updates every six months.